Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Thank you.

-I once again welcome all the participants and guests to day 10 of the Faculty Development Program and the second offline session.
+I once again welcome all the participants and guests to day 10 of the Faculty Development Program..

 ### Session 10-I